SABC 3

 SABC 3, also branded as S3, is a South African free-to-air television channel owned by the South African Broadcasting Corporation (SABC).
-Since March 2024, it carries programming in English and Afrikaans only.
+It carries programming in English only.

 History

 The SABC introduced a third network known as TSS, or TopSport Surplus, TopSport being the brand name for the SABC's sport coverage, in October 1991.
 The channel accommodated sporting events that could not be seen on TV1 as an overflow service.
 This was replaced by NNTV (National Network TV), an educational, non-commercial channel, in February 1994.

 In 1996, the SABC reorganised its three TV channels with the aim of making them more representative of the various language groups.
 These new channels were called SABC 1, SABC 2 and SABC 3.

 SABC3 inherited many of its programs from TV1, South Africa's apartheid-era "white" channel.
 SABC 3 is targeted at South Africa's affluent English-speaking community; the channel's primary target market is viewers aged 18 to 49.
 It screens a combination of international programming from the United States and United Kingdom, as well as locally produced soap operas, talk shows and drama series.
 SABC 3's new format stemmed largely from a 1997 decision to commercialise the broadacaster, reducing the amount of documentary content that it previously broadcast since the days of NNTV.
 The new line-up was driven by ratings.

 SABC 3 moved its main news from 8pm to 7pm on 7 April 2003.
 It was rumoured that the new time was to compete with e.tv's main bulletin, which was on at the same time, but these rumours were denied by Jimi Matthews, who had moved from the rival broadcaster.

 The channel's HD broadcasts began on 11 June 2018, in time for the 2018 FIFA World Cup, alongside SABC 1.
 As of June 2018, the channel started broadcasting in high definition.

 In April 2021, the channel rebranded and is stylised as S3.